Milliman-PRM/Milliman-Access-Portal/Documentation/ClientAdmin/ClientAdmin.md

 1. Select the desired text box and input the updated information

 ## Deleting a Client
-1. Click on the red trash icon on the card of the Client that you want to delete
+1. Click on the red trash icon on the card of the Client to delete
+1. Press "Delete"
+1. Enter password to confirm deletion and press "Delete"

 ## Adding Users to a Client
 1. Click on the Client card that you wish to add users to